abhi3700/toe_contracts/toeridetaxi/README.md

 $ eosio-cpp src/toeridetaxi.cpp -o toeridetaxi.wasm
 Warning, empty ricardian clause file
 Warning, empty ricardian clause file
-Warning, action <addpay> does not have a ricardian contract Warning, action <create> does not have a ricardian contract Warning, action <assign> does not have a ricardian contract Warning, action <cancelbycom> does not have a ricardian contract
+Warning, action <addpaymost> does not have a ricardian contract Warning, action <create> does not have a ricardian contract Warning, action <assign> does not have a ricardian contract Warning, action <cancelbycom> does not have a ricardian contract